qqueue/mienai/readme.md

 [Download the latest version here.](https://github.com/qqueue/mienai/downloads)

 If you're on Firefox >=14 with Greasemonkey >=1.3, it should just werk.
-If you're on Chrome >=22, save the file to oyour computer, open up the Extensions page, and drag `mienai.user.js` to install.
+If you're on Chrome >=22, save the file to your computer, open up the Extensions page, and drag `mienai.user.js` to install.

 If you're on Opera >=12.10, `mienai` will likely work, but I don't care enough